maiziezhoulab/AquilaDeepFilter/README.md

 		--

-## Output
+## Repo Structure and Output

-1. The 'preprocess' command will take a SV bed file and output a SV image directory which contains

-1) image dir: storing all SV images

-2) SV image path file: storing the paths of all SV images

-2. The 'augmentate' command will take a SV image path file and also output a SV image directory after data augmentation.
+1. The

+2. The

-3. The 'train' command will take four SV image path files and output the trained model in the checkpoint directory.
+3. The 'train' command will take

-4. The 'predict' command will take the SV image path file got by the 'preprocess' command and output the filtering result  as follows.
+4. The 'predict' command will take t

 Citation
 --------